 Do you have a small group, family outing, or company kayak activity in mind?
 Listed below are the places we love to paddle and know the areas very well.
 For trips on longer stretches of the rivers, we will coordinate with you the most convenient means of transportation from take out to put in, where your kayak awaits.
 For out and back paddle locations, there is no need for a shuttle.

 Listed below are several guided trip destinations available to meet your experience and to suit your paddle enjoyment.
-River trips length of time on the water are fully dependent on water levels and rain fall.
+River trips length of time on the water are fully dependent on water levels.
+Certain segments of the Milwaukee River may be either too high, or too low to paddle.
+It would be prudent to call us before booking a river trip.
 We shall advise you of current water conditions, and if they are running well.
 Total paddle distance for each locations are provided.

 These trips are best reserved in advance – and will be on a first come, first served availability.
 We need a minimum of 72 hours advanced notice to reserve your trip.
 Kayaks, paddles, and PFD are included in the prices.